MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/wdatp-integration.md

 ### How it works

-Apps marked as **Unsanctioned** in the Cloud App Security portal are automatically synced to Microsoft Defender ATP within a few minutes.
-More specifically, the domains used by these unsanctioned apps are propagated to the endpoint devices to be blocked by Windows Defender Antivirus within the Network Protection SLA (see notes for more details).
+Apps marked as **Unsanctioned** the Cloud App Security are automatically synced to Microsoft Defender ATP, usually within a few minutes.
+More specifically, the domains used by these unsanctioned apps are propagated to endpoint devices to be blocked by Windows Defender Antivirus within the Network Protection SLA.

 ### How to enable app blocking with Microsoft Defender ATP